-Atoll Blog article uploaded 1st March 2008 on the life and work of Colombian architect Rogelio Salmona.
-Click on link or below to open:
+Atoll Blog article first uploaded 1st March 2008 and updated April 2019 on the life and work of Colombian architect Rogelio Salmona.
+Click on this link to read original blog article.

 Scroll down to read in full…

 In attempting to rationalise, his sense of place, time and architectural history, the Colombian architect Rogelio Salmona once told an interviewer that he felt inspired by the indigenous cultural sentiments from pre-Columbian Aztec codices.
 He illustrated this by quoting a line of its poetry: “When I enter my home I enter the Earth and when I leave my home I ascend to heaven”.
 So it was in 2017 at the age of 78, that Salmona sadly passed away to leave behind his beloved Colombian home, to ascend to his own piece of heaven.
 Here he joined an elite pantheon of other architect greats.
 Throughout his life, and by his own admission, his sense of architecture, as well as that of his life had been influenced by multiple synthesise: These were drawn from direct personal and cultural experiences, as well as his more obtuse passions and nostalgia.